 Another example described during follow-up interviews with workshop participants is the Basque government's comprehensive Education Plan for Peace and Human Rights, jointly developed by the Basque Ministry of Education and the Human Rights office of the Department of Justice.
 Jenkins was involved as an expert adviser in training the policymakers responsible for implementing this plan.
 The plan, based primarily on informal education approaches, also includes provisions for school-focused programming as part of the broader Education for Coexistence, Peace and Human Rights Program.
-The program's main objective is to promote the inclusion and practice of human rights in primary and secondary schools by using democratic practices and methodologies, developing appropriate guidelines and learning materials, and advancing the education and professional development of teachers and other personnel.
+The program's main objective is to promote Improving teacher capacity and reorienting pedagogical approaches may be areas where useful progress can be realistically achieved even in the absence of a transformation in the educational system or the political environment. the inclusion and practice of human rights in primary and secondary schools by using democratic practices and methodologies, developing appropriate guidelines and learning materials, and advancing the education and professional development of teachers and other personnel.
 To meet these goals, an observatory on coexistence was established in school centers, and a dedicated Department of Education unit was created to catalyze and coordinate efforts and to give proper follow-up support to schools.
 The policy document itself was based on an analysis of the human rights situation in the Basque region and produced as a result of a consultative process that engaged a range of governmental and civil-society organizations and strengthened their relationships during the development process.41